Drums Aloud History

 Drums Aloud is administered by

-• Nigel Sadler who has been involved with charity work in the Gambia (WYCE), and is an active member of the African drumming community and occasionally leads the teaching in the absence of the more established teachers.
+• Nigel Sadler who has been involved with charity work in the Gambia (WYCE), and is a very active member of the African drumming community, organising and performing at West African drumming events.

 Awards for All